eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.3.2.1 Introduction

-[Figure 11](#61-scope) depicts the PID Providers and Attestation Providers to the left of the Wallet Unit.
+[Figure 12](#61-scope) depicts the PID Providers and Attestation Providers to the left of the Wallet Unit.
 To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a Registrar in its Member
 State.
-The Member State notifies the PID Provider or Attestation Provider to the European Commission.
+The Member State conditionally notifies a PID Provider or Attestation Provider to the European Commission:

+- **PID Providers** are notified to the Commission.
+- **QEAA Providers** are not notified to the Commission, except for establishing the [Art.
+22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1) Trusted List once a qualified status is granted.
+- The purpose of the notification of **PuB-EAA Providers** is mainly to the attention of QTSPs issuing qualified certificates for electronic signatures or seals to PuB-EAA Providers.
+QTSPs are expected to verify the Trusted List of PuB-EAA Providers prior to issuing a qualified certificate to any entity claiming to be a PuB-EAA Provider.
+- **Non-qualified EAA Providers** are not notified to the Commission.

 If the registration and notification processes are successful, at least the following happens: